 That's where intellectual property and proprietary rights come in.

-Proprietary rights of business secrets and insider knowledge that give you an advantage over others in business may not always be legally protected.
+The proprietary rights related to business secrets and knowledge that will make you an advantaged player in the business arena may not always be under protection of law.

-There are four types of intellectual property: patents, copyrights, trademarks, and trade secrets.
+Intellectual Property consists of four types – patents, copyrights, trademarks, and trade secrets.

 Patent: A patent can be filed for any new invention, a game-changing gadget, a unique business process, or even a software algorithm.
 This grants the inventor exclusive rights to use or sell the invention for a period of time, usually 20 years.
 No one else can legally copy or profit from it without your permission.